History of Arnold Circus: One of London’s First Council Estates

 Building the Boundary Estate

-Arguably the world’s first council estate, the architect of the Boundary Estate was Owen Fleming who lead a team under the LCC.
+One of London’s first council estates, the architect of the Boundary Estate was Owen Fleming who lead a team under the LCC.

 The LCC had previously recorded 5,666 inhabitants in the low-rise, twisting streets.
 Some rooms were below street level in basements and 107 of the rooms houses five or more people.